 Once you have booked your brew session you'll be faced with the tricky task of picking your beer style.
 From a pale lager to a velvety dark stout, to anything in between.
 When you arrive for your brew session, all you need to do is let your brewer know what style of beer you would like to make and how alcoholic you would like the beer.
 They will work with you to customise your beer to your tastes.

 Getting your hands dirty

 Then comes the part where you get your hands dirty.
 Your brewer will guide you through every step to help make a bespoke beer for you.
 You can bring along up to 3 friends to help out and enjoy the brewing process with you.
-Your brew session will take around two and a half hours, unless you've selected our all grain package then you are in for a 6 hour brew day (just like the professionals).
+Your brew session will take around two and a half hours.

 A well deserved beer